-Including a free penny a day savings chart.
+Including a free 1p penny challenge printable

 How does the penny challenge work

 This 365 days money saving challenge works by you saving a penny a day.
 So on day one, you save £3.65.
 On day two you save £3.64 in till you get to day 365 and you save 1p, with a massive £667.95 in the bank.